Depression Counselling in Kyneton

 The Somatic Dimension of Depression

-Your body and mind are not separate.
-If you've experienced loss, betrayal, or accumulated stress without processing it, your nervous system holds that weight.
+Our body and mind are not separate.
+If you've experienced loss, betrayal, or accumulated stress without processing it, our nervous system holds that weight.
 Depression can be the body's way of saying: "I can't carry this alone anymore.
 I need help."

 This is why purely cognitive approaches sometimes fall short.
 You can tell yourself positive things all day and still feel trapped.
-But when we work with your nervous system—your body, your breath, your felt sense—something shifts.
-Your body learns it's safe to feel again.
-Your nervous system can down-regulate from constant alert.
+But when we work with our nervous system—our body, our breath, our felt sense—something shifts.
+Our body learns it's safe to feel again.
+Our nervous system can down-regulate from constant alert.

 A path back to feeling alive through depression counselling